What’s a Menehune?

-Though the history of the menehune is enshrouded in mystery, the folklore and mysticism of Hawaii would be incomplete without them.
-According to Hawaiian legend, the menehune were small people ranging from 6 inches to 3 feet in height.
-They had muscular, stocky bodies able to handle hard labor, and worked with great agility and skill.
+The folklore and mysticism of Hawaii would be incomplete without the story of the Hawaiian menehune.
+According to legend, the Hawaiian menehune were small people ranging from 6 inches to 3 feet in height.
+But, they had muscular, stocky bodies able to handle hard labor.
+They worked with great agility and skill.
 They were said to have large eyes, low humming voices and would only come out at night.
-Similar to the leprechauns of Ireland, the menehune were mischievous, often playing tricks on people and sometimes even turning presumptuous spies into stone.
+Similar to the leprechauns of Ireland, the menehune were mischievous, often playing tricks on people.
+Sometimes, they could even turn presumptuous spies into stone.

-Depending on the source, some say that they were an impish people, tormenting others and playing pranks; while other legends tell of the menehune’s ability to turn a normal person’s fury into joy.
-The playful people lived in the deepest parts of the forests and loved to sing, dance and cliff-dive.
+Depending on the source, some say that they were an impish people, tormenting others and playing pranks.
+While other legends tell of the menehune’s ability to turn a normal person’s fury into joy.
+These playful people lived in the deepest parts of the forests and loved to sing, dance and cliff-dive.
 They enjoyed eating bananas and freshly-caught fish.

-The menehune are celebrated in Hawaii through small wooden or stone carvings of the troll-like little people.
-Often statues, carvings and tributes to the menehune are visible in culture centers, restaurants, gift shops and even hotels.
-One such hotel is the magical Aulani Disney Resort & Spa in Ko Olina where small menehune carvings peek out behind plants or rocks, just the way the mythical people would supposedly have done.
+The menehune are celebrated in Hawaii through small wooden or stone carvings of the little people.
+Often statues and carvings of menehune are visible in cultural centers, shops and even hotels.
+One such hotel is the magical Aulani Disney Resort & Spa in Ko Olina.
+Here, small menehune carvings peek out behind plants or rocks, just the way the mythical people would supposedly have done.

-No skeleton of a menehune has ever been found in the Hawaiian Islands.
-However, this does not prevent some from believing that they once existed, and whenever strange and seemingly inexplicable things happen to people in Hawaii, some believe the menehune are still playing away at their pranks!
+No one has ever found a skeleton of a menehune in the Hawaiian Islands.
+However, this does not prevent some from believing that they once existed.
+Whenever strange and seemingly inexplicable things happen to people in Hawaii, some believe menehune are still doing pranks.